Khus Khus Oil: The Complete Guide to Indian Vetiver and Its Sacred Heritage

 Unlike many essential oils that entered Indian culture through trade, vetiver is indigenous to the subcontinent.
 Archaeological evidence suggests its use dates back over 3,000 years, with references in ancient Ayurvedic texts describing its properties for promoting balance and tranquility.

 Traditional Indian households have long integrated khus khus into daily life.
-The familiar sight of khus screens (called \"khus tattis\") cooling homes during scorching summers represents just one facet of this plant's cultural integration.
+The familiar sight of khus screens (called "khus tattis") cooling homes during scorching summers represents just one facet of this plant's cultural integration.
 The oil, extracted from the roots through time-honored methods, was traditionally reserved for special occasions, meditation practices, and sacred ceremonies.

 Botanical Profile and Growing Regions